 Community Health Degree Program Information

 Find out what degree programs in community health are available.
-Read about levels of study, prerequisites and likely course topics as well as certification and continuing education information.
-Learn job growth and salary statistics and likely career paths for graduates of these types of programs.
+Read about levels of study, prerequisites and likely course topics, as well as certification and continuing education information.
+Learn job growth and salary statistics, and explore career paths for graduates of these types of programs.

 Community health degree programs, including programs in public health and health education, provide students with a solid understanding of health care services, government agencies and needs of specific communities.
 Students can pursue degrees in this area at the bachelor's, master's and doctoral levels.